ACTL4001-T1-2022/github-showcase-page-football-analytics/README.md

-# Actuarial Theory and Practice A
+# Football Analytics: Modelling Rarita's New Football Team and its Economic Impact

 _"Tell me and I forget.
 Teach me and I remember.
 Involve me and I learn" - Benjamin Franklin_